Australian Citizenship Practice Test 17

 πŸ’‘ Study Explanation: The Governor-General represents the King and carries out constitutional and ceremonial duties in Australia.

-A)The King
+A)The Governor-General

 B)The Governor-General